- Define family engagement.

 Mutually beneficial relationships resemble a dance where each person takes their cues from the other person.
 It’s a flow of give and take where everyone is on equal footing.
 Mutually beneficial relationships are built on trust and take time to develop, however they are rarely conflict free.

-Take a moment to consider your really close relationships and you will recognize that there was a process you went through to get to the point where you are today.
-Relationships take time, are often characterized by a series of ups and downs, and require frequent opportunities for communication.
+Take a moment to consider your really close relationships and recognize that there was a process you went through to get to the point where you are today.
+Relationships take time, are often characterized by a series of ups and downs and require frequent opportunities for communication.
 Your role is to help staff develop these types of relationships by using your knowledge of the development of relationships and the use of effective relationship-building strategies, such as reflective supervision.

 In 1965, Bruce Tuckman created a model of team development.
 Mutually beneficial relationships are an essential aspect of high functioning teams.
 His model has four phases: forming, storming, norming, and performing.
 He believed that these phases are necessary and inevitable for a team to come together, to face difficulties, and to work through problems to find solutions and achieve results.

 Families are an integral part of your team and understanding how teams develop can help you as you support your staff in their relationships with families.
-Depending on the phase, staff may need more or less of your assistance and support.
+Depending on the phase, staff may need more or less assistance and support.
 It’s important to keep in mind that teams will go through these phases many times or revert to an earlier phase as situations change.

-This is only one model of team development; the business and leadership literature is full of other models you could consider.
+This is only one model of team development; business and leadership literature is full of other models you could consider.
 This particular model is concrete, simple, and easy to apply in your work with both families and staff.

 In the Forming phase, you and your staff get to know the family while they get to know the program, your staff, and you.
 Families learn how the program operates as well as the rules and expectations.
-General information is shared and first impressions are formed.
+General information is shared, and first impressions are formed.
 Generally, everyone is on their best behavior so there is little opportunity for conflict.
 This phase can be like a first date or a job interview.
-Generally, people are guarded — not wanting to do anything to jeopardize the relationship or leave a negative impression.
+Generally, people are guarded—not wanting to do anything to jeopardize the relationship or leave a negative impression.

 During this phase, your role is to step back and allow the relationship continue to develop.
 There is always the tendency to want to jump in but it’s important that staff and families learn to work through conflicts on their own.
 While there may be incidents of “storming” from time to time, the need for intervention on your part diminishes.